Algebraically special perturbations of the Kerr black hole: a metric formulation: General solution space for algebraically special black hole perturbations

 In this setup, $M$ is a constant which will play the role of the mass while $P(u, z, \bar{z})$ is a real function and $L(u, z, \bar{z})$ is complex.
 Let us describe the main kinematical properties of the geometries belonging to this family.

 By construction, the geometry being algebraically special, one has $\Psi_0 = \Psi_1 =0$ such that the most general examples are of Petrov type II.
 The only non-vanishing Weyl scalars are $\Psi_2$, $\Psi_3$ and $\Psi_4$.
 We do not provide their expressions here as they will not be useful for the rest of our work.
-The Goldberg-Sachs theorem implies that these geometries are equipped with a geodesic and shear-free null congruence such that
+The Goldberg-Sachs theorem implies that these geometries are equipped with a geodesic and shear-free null congruence such that the Newman-Penrose spin coefficients (NPSC) $\kappa$ and $\sigma$ vanish:

 Except for $\tau$ which also vanishes, all other NPSC are non-vanishing.
 In particular, one has $\Im(\rho) \neq 0$ which implies that the geometry is twisting.
 It follows that the null tetrad describes a geodesic, non-shearing but twisting and expanding congruence of null rays.
 This family of solutions describes the twisting algebraically special vacuum radiative solutions of GR.
 One can show that under the above assumptions, i.e. choice of tetrad, the Einstein field equations reduce to